maxlieb/filebrowser/README.md

 ** Uses the ctx utility to impelent the feature of stoppeing generation, so probably not compatible with windows.

+** 22-Feb-25 - from now on this fork should automatically be kept up-to date thanks to github actions.

 Modified files are:

 /http/preview.go